Quantization of continuum Kac-Moody algebras: Introduction

 \subsection{Acknowledgements}

 The second--named author would like to thank Professor Kyoji Saito for his contribution to create the Mathematics Group at Kavli IPMU, where the author worked as a postdoc, and to establish the GTM seminar, where \cite{sala-schiffmann-17} was presented, prompting the collaboration with Tatsuki Kuwagaki.
 Moreover, this paper was begun while the first--named author was visiting Kavli IPMU.
 He is grateful to Kavli IPMU for its hospitality and wonderful working conditions.
-Finally, we would like to thank Tatsuki Kuwagaki and Olivier Schiffmann for many enlightening conversations.
+Finally, we would like to thank Tatsuki Kuwagaki and Olivier Schiffmann for many enlightening conversations, and Fabio Gavarini for his comments and interest in this work.